 How to start the process of moving your pet to Sweden

 Each pet shall be identified by means of a microchip.
 No other form of identification is acceptable.
 The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
-Currently Sweden accepts AVID 9 and AVID 10 in addition to ISO.
-Important: the microchip must be implanted before the rabies vaccine is administered.
+Sweden currently accepts AVID 9 and AVID 10 in addition to ISO.
+The microchip must be implanted before the rabies vaccine is administered.

 Further details regarding the rabies vaccine:

 - Pets may travel to Sweden with a current one year vaccine (also known as a “primary” vaccine).

 - Pets may travel to Sweden with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).